Ann Is Grouping 38 Rocks Answer: The Shocking Solution You’ve Been Waiting For

 • Makes math tangible – When you group the stones into equal piles, you’re practicing division and fractions in a hands‑on way.

 In classrooms, this puzzle can be a quick warm‑up before a lesson on sets, or a break‑away activity that keeps the energy high.
-At home, it’s a simple way to turn a rainy day into a mini science experiment The details matter here..
+At home, it’s a simple way to turn a rainy day into a mini science experiment Worth keeping that in mind..

 How It Works (or How to Do It)